 Appetizers can be a fun starter or an entire meal at dinnertime.
 Creating something that’s not only tasty, but keeps you coming back for more is what I shoot for when preparing a good dip.
 Dips can be hot or cold and if it’s your meal, warm dips can really fill you up and satisfy your cravings.

-I have already seen fresh corn at the farmer’s market and grocery store this season, which is great, however unless you are eating it off the cob, frozen corn seems to do the trick in many recipes.
-Using frozen corn doesn’t always require defrosting first, which is a real time saver and when combining it with other ingredients – it tastes just as good.
+I have already seen fresh corn at the farmer’s market and grocery store this season, which is great, however unless you are eating it off the cob, frozen corn seems to work just fine in many recipes.
+Using frozen corn doesn’t always require defrosting first, which is a real time saver, and when combining it with other ingredients – it tastes just as good.

-This recipe is super simple to throw together for a party or family meal at home, and it will please all palates because it’s delightfully cheesy from both the Ricotta and Jack cheeses.
-There is a hint of heat from a minced jalapeno and even if you don’t like spice, still include the entire pepper in this dip – it really isn’t hot at all, it gives it warmth and personality.
+This recipe is super simple to throw together for a family meal at home, and it will please all palates because it’s delightfully cheesy from both the Ricotta and Jack cheeses.
+There is a hint of heat from a minced jalapeno, but even if you don’t like spice, still include the entire pepper in this dip because it gives it just a bit of spicy personality.
 Fresh scallions or green onions add a springtime flair and extend the uncontrollable dipping experience because the flavors are so good.
-Definitely serve this with your favorite restaurant-style tortilla chips.
+Definitely serve this dip with your favorite restaurant-style tortilla chips.

 16 ounces fresh or frozen corn

 - Preheat oven to 375 degrees.
 In a skillet, add 2 teaspoons oil and place over medium heat.
 Add corn and shallot and cook for 5 minutes, stirring occasionally.
 Add jalapeno and stir, continue to cook for 2 minutes.
 Remove pan from heat.

 - In a large bowl, combine Ricotta and Jack cheeses, stir.
 Add 1 1/2 teaspoons salt and 1/2 teaspoon black pepper, stir to combine.
 Pour in corn mixture and stir until combined.